alexeykukuyashniy/CurrencyExchange/README.md

 **Note: when user manually refreshes page in browser - application will redirect to the Login page since the front end stored authorization info will be lost.

+#### Technical Info.

+Database: PostgreSQL.
+Back End: base language - Python.
+Flask, SQLAlchemy, JWT authentication.
+Front End: base language TypeScript.
+React, Redux, Redux-Form.
-**Tech Note.
+Note.
 Hooks not used since they are applicable to the functional components only while class components used in the application.